Arches des Sambles, de la Garoute and Vigne Fère from Morière la Tourne

 (S/E) Follow the forest road for 1.6 km, then look out for a track on the right that starts between two private properties (signs): this road has little traffic but you should remain vigilant.

 (1) Turn right.
-Walk for over a kilometre and keep an eye out for a path on the right running alongside a rock with a cairn on top: it leads eastwards to a viewpoint offering a stunning view: a place known as Ragage du Tank.
+Walk for over a kilometre and keep an eye out for a path on the right alongside a rock with a cairn on top: it leads eastwards to a viewpoint offering a stunning view: a place known as Ragage du Tank.

 (2) Retrace your steps and rejoin the route to the right.
 Continue along the path, which winds several times but generally heads north.
 Pass under the power lines, ignore a path branching off to the right and walk for about a hundred metres to reach a junction.

 (4) Turn right towards the north-west at a dolomite outcrop, which you leave on your left.
 Do not take the track on the left heading south-west, marked by three stones in a tree: this is not the right direction.
-If you take a wrong turn, you will find a large pink arrow on a rock further on, confirming you have gone astray: this poorly maintained path leads to the Sambles cistern, located about 500 m away on a marked trail.
+If you take a wrong turn, further on you will find a large pink arrow on a rock confirming you have gone astray: this poorly maintained path leads to the Sambles cistern, located about 500 m away on a marked trail.
 Upon reaching a small platform of blackened earth, look for a low rocky outcrop on the right where there is a small cave invisible from the path:water can be found there after rain.

 (5) Charcoal Burners’ Arch: leave the arch on your right.
 Further on, pass a tall rock on your left with a small cavity at its base and, 20 m later, turn left under a tree growing horizontally.
 When you reach the middle of a group of rocks, turn left again and pass between two rocks where you’ll need to use your hands a little.
 Join the marked path to the west.